pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter component.md

 ## View configured components

-Complete the following procedure to view the components currently configured on the adapter.
+Complete the following procedure to view the components currently configured on the adapter:

 1. Open command line.
 2. Type the following in the command line and press Enter.